 How to Make Lemon Curd

-Managing the perfect balance between sweet and tart, homemade Lemon Curd is a bright citrus spread that is perfect to use in a variety of desserts.
+Managing the perfect balance between sweet and tart, this homemade Lemon Curd is a bright citrus spread that is perfect to use in a variety of desserts.
 It's simple and quick to make on the stove, requiring just a handful of ingredients and about 10 minutes of your time.

 - Prep Time: 00:05